doga/lume_cross_language_content/README.md

 For example, with lume_cross_language_content a YAML product page can show the same price across languages while storing the price information in one single file in a Lume project.

+## Caveat

+If a smooth development experience matters more to you than succinct code, then sticking with Lume's built-in data sharing mechanism is a better option, because using lume_cross_language_content will involve restarting the local Lume server when the shared data is updated in order to display the new data.

 ## Usage

 Call lume_cross_language_content from your [Lume project's configuration file](https://lume.land/docs/configuration/config-file/):